 The ECP was established in 2014 to facilitate improvements in water quality, enhance biodiversity, flood management, resilience to climate change and build greater community engagement with the local rivers, at local and greater landscape delivery scales.
 We are a collaborative partnership bringing together local knowledge and expertise to deliver cost-effective improvements to water environments across the catchment.
-Hosted and co-ordinated by Wild Oxfordshire’s Ann Berkeley, we have recently been joined by Richard Bennett in the post of Natural Flood Management officer, in a post jointly funded by the Thames Regional Flood and Coastal Committee (RFCC) and the Environment Agency (EA).
+Hosted and co-ordinated by Wild Oxfordshire, we have been joined by Ann Berkeley in the post of Natural Flood Management officer, in a post jointly funded by the Thames Regional Flood and Coastal Committee (RFCC) and the Environment Agency (EA).
 For more on this visit our ‘Projects‘ page.
 The ECP Steering Group is currently:

 - David Gasca-Tucker, Atkins.
 Hydro-ecology, monitoring, education.

 - Vaughan Lewis, Windrush AEC.
 River restoration & landowner liaison.

 - Jo Old, Environment Agency, Evenlode Catchment River Projects Co-ordinator, rivers specialist.

-- Sharon Williams, Wychwood Project.
+- Neil Clennell.
+Wychwood Project.
 Community, volunteer & landowner liaison.

 - Jen Hurst, Sylva Foundation.
 Education manager.